-Anyone who has a child, or who has watched the child of a friend or member of family grow up knows this: in the day-to-day moments it seems as if nothing is changing, as if very little progress is being made.
+Anyone who has a child, or has watched the child of a family member/friend grow up knows this: in the day-to-day moments it seems as if nothing is changing, as if very little progress is being made.

-Time seems to move so slow when babies are going through those seemingly long stages of breastfeeding and waking through the night; and then as toddlers, crawling around and having terrible-twos tantrums!
+Time seems to move so slowly when babies are going through those seemingly long stages of breastfeeding and waking through the night, and then as toddlers, crawling around and having terrible-twos tantrums!

-And then suddenly they are little people: walking, talking, eating for themselves, looking at you with all manner of adult-like expressions, telling you about their day at school or nursery, and being comparably very independent.
+And then suddenly they are little people: walking, talking, eating for themselves, looking at you with all manner of adult-like expressions, telling you about their day at school or nursery and being comparably independent.